Last Update: May 21, 2019. Added the How to Remove your Japanese Hacked Pages from Google index Guide

 Each URL submission will be analyzed and requested for removal automatically.

-If one of the listed URLs for removal has been already submitted then a warning will pop up, you can bypass it by selecting the “Cancel” option.
-In this case the extension will continue submitting the next URL in the list.
+If one of the listed URLs for removal has already been submitted, a warning will pop up; you can bypass it by selecting the “Cancel” option.
+In this case, the extension will continue submitting the next URL in the list.

 Notice:

-This tutorial should be followed carefully or else your site may have loading issues.
-Be aware, however, that cleaning malware through a tutorial may not lead success all of the time since there are many other things which can’t be displayed in a tutorial to consider when cleaning a WordPress site.
-If you don’t feel comfortable in your ability to clean your WordPress site, then feel free to request a quote from us for the removal of the Japanese keyword hack from your WordPress site.
+This tutorial should be followed carefully, or else your site may have loading issues.
+Be aware, however, that cleaning malware through a tutorial may not always lead to success since there are many other things that can’t be displayed in a tutorial to consider when cleaning a WordPress site.
+If you don’t feel comfortable cleaning your WordPress site, feel free to request a quote from us to remove the Japanese keyword hack from your WordPress site.

 Infected with Pharma Hack?

-If your WordPress site was infected with the Pharma Hack Spam Malware then we suggest to take a look at our recent guide on how to Detect, Clean And Secure Your WordPress Site From The Pharma Hack.
+If your WordPress site was infected with the Pharma Hack Spam Malware,, we suggest looking at our recent guide on How to Detect, Clean And Secure Your WordPress Site From The Pharma Hack.

 Thanks for sharing, it really help me resolve the hack issues!